Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 HTML templates allow you to generate HTML content from data based on templates using the *Smarty template engine*.
 Further, you are able to include data from all available source entities in HTML as well as all sub-entities if they are present in the JSON representation of the source entity using the HTML templates.

 ## Create an HTML template

 Create an HTML template so that it is available for the ETL mapping.

 #### Prerequisites

-The *HTML Templates for ETL* plugin has been installed.
+The *HTML Templates for ETL* plugin version 1.1.2 or higher has been installed.

 #### Procedure